-Guess what?
 There’s a reason some people have the sadness habit.
-Do you worry a lot?
-Do you feel awful when there’s no immediate reason for it?
-Do you consistently wake up with a feeling of unease?
+Here’s a warning sign.
+Do you worry a lot and feel awful when there’s no immediate reason for it?
+How do you feel when you wake up?
+Is there consistently a feeling of unease?
 The sadness habit is different from depression.
 It’s a set of negative feelings that come up over and over and follow you around no matter what good things may be happening in your life.
-The sadness habit affects your mood, your productivity, and even your health.
+The sadness habit affects your mood, your productivity, and even your mental and physical health.
+Why you have those sad feelings is something for you to think about and explore.
+Why they torment you 24/7 is the question we’re looking at now.

 Why do some people have the sadness habit

-Believe it or not, you get something for it.
-Your brain is activated.
+Believe it or not, you get something for it, and here’s where dopamine comes in.
+Your brain is activated by your emotions.
 When you feel sad around something.
 You think about it.
 You’re engaged around it.
-That sadness fuels you and…keeps you stuck.
+That sadness fuels you and…can keep you stuck.
 It all starts in the brain’s reward system.
 You wouldn’t think sadness, grief, shame, guilt would be brain rewards, but they release dopamine in the same way that healthy emotions and activities do.

 Our brain reward system tells us what to do

 You know the drama person who’s always looking for conflict?
-Feeling outraged by everything activates chemicals in the brain that give the person who loves to fight the bursts of energy that fuel their behavior.
+For them, feeling outraged by everything activates chemicals in the brain that give the person who loves to fight the bursts of energy that fuel their behavior.
 They may say they hate drama, but really they crave it and keep it happening.

 Worrying is addictive in the same way.
 It signals your brain that you’re doing something about whatever causes you stress.
 Your brain releases chemicals that act as if you’re engaged in problem solving, but in fact you’re just worrying.